 Ara Zobayan, the pilot who frequently flew Kobe in his helicopter, was taking him and seven others to a game at the Mamba Sports Academy.
 Moreover, Gianna, set to compete in the match, was aboard the helicopter with two of her friends and their parents.

 Disaster struck when the pilot lost control after surging to a high-altitude.
 Due to extreme fog, the aircraft came crashing down at 184mph, descending at more than 4,000 feet per minute.
 The impact caused a crater and scattered debris all over the area.

-Furthermore, there was no drug intake or any trace of alcohol consumption found in the pilot’s system.
-Also, the only drug in Bryant’s system was methylphenidate, used to treat narcolepsy and attention deficit hyperactivity disorder.
+Furthermore, there were no signs of any drug intake or any trace of alcohol consumption found in the pilot’s system; in fact, the only drug in Bryant’s system was methylphenidate, used to treat narcolepsy and Attention Deficit Hyperactivity Disorder(ADHD).

-This news comes in just a week after Kobe’s widow, Vannesa Bryant, filed a lawsuit against the LA Sheriff’s Department over breach of privacy.
+This news comes in just a week after Vanessa Bryant filed a lawsuit against the LA Sheriff’s Department over breach of privacy.
 The photos of the crash site taken by the first respondents have been in large circulation online.